kovidgoyal/calibre/manual/gui.rst

 Normally, calibre reads metadata from inside the book file.
-However, it can be configured to read metadata from the file name instead, via :guilabel:`Preferences->Adding Books->Read metadata from file contents`.
+However, it can be configured to read metadata from the file name instead, via :guilabel:`Preferences->Import/export->Adding Books->Read metadata from file contents`.

 You can also control how metadata is read from the filename using regular expressions (see :doc:`regexp`).
 In the :guilabel:`Adding Books` section of